benwilcock/rhdh-techdocs/docs/extensions.md

 !!! note "This is a Note Card"
     This callout contains a note.

+!!! tip "This is a Tip Card"
+    This callout contains a warning.

 ???+ question "This Question Can Be Contracted"
     This is expanded by default (but can be contracted).